 Texarkana is a medium-sized city located in the state of Texas.
 With a population of 37,295 people and nine constituent neighborhoods, Texarkana is the 82nd largest community in Texas.

-The education level of Texarkana citizens is a little higher than the average for US cities and towns: 24.76% of adults in Texarkana have at least a bachelor's degree.
+The citizens of Texarkana are slightly better educated than the national average of 21.84% for all cities and towns, with 24.76% of adults in Texarkana having a bachelor's degree or advanced degree.

 The per capita income in Texarkana in 2010 was $26,019, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $104,076 for a family of four.
 However, Texarkana contains both very wealthy and poor people as well.